 And you could see daily, this is true story hard to believe, daily you could see 10 dead people, 10 bodies through the window in a pile.
 And then at night they come with tractors or something, some vehicles, and they take them away.
-It's still for me, as a victim, it's really hard to understand that really happened.
-Like neighbors could, or friends, school-mates, former employees or co-workers that could come and do this to you.
-In Bosnia, all of a sudden, we are sepa- Why did you save these objects?
-Because we were starving.
-I was like a skeleton.
-If you look at those pictures you will see, we 00 Nie.
+It's still for me, as a victim, it's really rated by (ethnicity), who you are, Basically, our neighbors came, and one day they at tacked our village, and in one day ethnically cleansed probably 3,000 people in that area And then after that around 15,000 people.
+But they burned everything.
+Every house, one by one.
+Daily they took the valuables from the homes and then burned the homes one by one.

+In Bosnia, all of a sudden, we are sepa-